Consensys/mythx-cli/docs/advanced-usage.rst

 - :code:`section_report_id`
     Defines the SWC-ID column name in the report issues overview table.
 This block can be used to e.g. change the column name to its equivalent in another language.
-- :code:`section_report_severity`
-    Defines the severity column name in the report issues overview table.
-This block can be used to e.g. change the column name to its equivalent in another language.
 - :code:`section_report_name`
     Defines the SWC title column name in the report issues overview table.
 This block can be used to e.g. change the column name to its equivalent in another language.
-- :code:`section_report_file`
-    Defines the file name column name in the report issues overview table.
-This block can be used to e.g. change the column name to its equivalent in another language.
-It should be noted that in the table data field, only source file entries of "text" source format issues are considered as their source list entries contain clear-text filenames.
-For bytecode locations, a Keccak256 hash of the contract's deployed bytecode would be used.
-To not confuse readers, this behaviour is omitted and skipped during the default template rendering.
 - :code:`section_report_location`
     Defines the issue location column name in the report issues overview table.
 This block can be used to e.g. change the column name to its equivalent in another language.
-- :code:`section_code`
-    Defines the code section.
-By default, this section displays a listing of the source code (hidden behind a collapsible :code:`details` tag) where the found issues are highlighted inline.
-    Furthermore, if the issue has any test cases attached to it, these will be rendered as collapsible items that are displayed once the user clicks on a code line that is highlighted with an issue.
-More fine-grained customization can be done using the blocks defined below.
 - :code:`section_code_name`
     Defines the name of the collapsible to display the source code.
 This block can be used to e.g. change the column name to its equivalent in another language.